l0wigh/Fluorite/EVO2.md

 - [ ] Handle focus properly and force everything to focus the last focused window
     - [X] Switching monitors using binding should keep track of which window was focused
     - [X] Cursor warping should never refocus !
-- [ ] Bugs with no cursor warp
-    - [ ] Scratchpads doesn't take focus if cursor isn't on it
-    - [ ] New tiled doesn't take focus if on floating windows
-        - Might not be a bug really
-    - [ ] Opening a swallowing windows gives focus back on master
-    - [X] Switching monitors doesn't warp the cursor

 # TODO
-- [ ] Find how to do a proper refocus when reloading Xresources
 - [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
 - [ ] Add Tags like DWM
 - [ ] Add EWMH